 The mental health diversion program is designed to help individuals recover from a mental disorder.
 This means that there must be possible treatment options available.
 Additionally, a mental health expert must decide whether or not the accused would benefit from treatment.

-Finally, an individual must agree to consent to treatment for their mental health condition.
-Failure to go along with treatment can result in the end of the diversion program.
-Learn more about entry into this program by contacting us at (310) 997-4688.
+Finally, an individual must consent to treatment for their mental health condition.
+Failure to go along with treatment can result at the end of the diversion program.
+Learn more about entry into this program by contacting our office.

 Additional Information About a PC 1001.36 Diversion

-There are a number of other factors associated with completing a mental health diversion program in California.
+Several other factors are associated with completing a mental health diversion program in California.
 These programs do not always last the same amount of time.
-However, they are only permitted to last for two years at the most.
+However, they are only permitted to last for two years.

 You should also know that the court has to approve these diversions.
-These programs are also not completely free.
+These programs are also only partially accessible.
 Individuals can seek private treatment for their condition.
-However, if they do not have the funds to pay for this treatment, they can seek treatment from public health agencies.

-Note that the program may end prematurely if someone commits another crime or does not respond to treatment.
-In this situation, an individual can end up facing their initial criminal charges.
+The program may end prematurely if someone commits another crime or does not respond to treatment.
+In this situation, an individual can face their initial criminal charges.
 This could result in a conviction.

 Get the Facts About a Mental Health Diversion in California

 Contact the Simmrin Law Group if you are interested in California’s mental health diversion program.
-We’ll help you learn more about Penal Code 1001.36.
-You can easily contact our criminal defense lawyers to get information about what to do in your situation.
-Just call us at (310) 997-4688.
-We also have an online contact form.
+We will help you learn more about Penal Code 1001.36.
+You can quickly contact a reputable criminal defense lawyer at our firm to get information about what to do in your situation.
+Just call our office.
+We also have an online contact form you can fill out to schedule your confidential case review today.

 Call now for a free consultation.
-We’re standing by to help you.
+We are standing by to help you.

 Call or text (310) 896-2723 or complete a Free Case Evaluation form